 The contrast-enhancing (CE) tumor volume was significantly correlated with the Lac/Cr ratio in the ADCL-rCBVL (P = 0.018, rho = 0.34).
 Interestingly, the volume of tumor infiltration beyond contrast enhancement, which was delineated on FLAIR images and normalized by CE volume, showed a moderate positive correlation with the proportional volume of the ADCL-rCBVL compartment (P < 0.001, rho = 0.42) and a negative correlation with the proportional volume of the ADCH-rCBVL compartment (P < 0.001, rho = -0.32).
 The correlations of ROI volumes are demonstrated in Supplementary Figure 4.

-The ADCL-rCBVL compartment of minimally invasive tumors is less hypoxic
+The ADCL-rCBVL compartment of minimally invasive tumors showed lower lactate

-The minimally invasive phenotype displayed a lower volume of ADCL-rCBVL compartment than the localized (P = 0.031) and diffuse phenotype (not significant), and a higher volume of ADCH-rCBVL compartment than the localized (P = 0.024) and diffuse phenotype (not significant), suggesting the effects of the two low perfusion compartments to tumor invasiveness were different.
-Of note, the minimally invasive phenotype displayed lower Lac/Cr ratio compared to the localized (P = 0.027) and diffuse phenotype (P = 0.044), indicating that the ADCL-rCBVL compartment experienced less hypoxic stress in the minimally invasive tumors.
+The minimally invasive phenotype displayed a lower proportional volume of ADCL-rCBVL compartment than the localized (P = 0.031) and diffuse phenotype (not significant), and a higher proportion of ADCH-rCBVL compartment than the localized (P = 0.024) and diffuse phenotype (not significant), suggesting the effects of the two low perfusion compartments to tumor invasiveness were different.
+Of note, the minimally invasive phenotype displayed lower Lac/Cr ratio compared to the localized (P = 0.027) and diffuse phenotype (P = 0.044), indicating that the ADCL-rCBVL compartment may have less acidic microenvironment in the minimally invasive tumors.
 A full comparison between the three invasive phenotypes can be found in Supplementary Table 2.

 Low perfusion compartments exhibited diversity in treatment response